SAP/alert-notification-node-client/docs/examples/overview.md

 ## Overview

-In this section we have provided some examples and tutorials on how to setup and use the Alert Notification node client.
+In this section we have provided some examples and tutorials on how to setup and use the Alert Notification service node client.